Blaine Robison, M.A.

 in: Grk. en.
 The preposition introduces the consequence of unfaithfulness. departing: Grk. aphistēmi, aor. inf., may mean (1) cause to move from a reference point; or (2) withdraw oneself from a person or thing.
 The second meaning applies here.
 The infinitive depicts a result. from: Gk. apo, prep. used generally as a marker of separation, from, away from. the living: Grk. zaō, pres. part., be in the state of being alive; living.
 God: Grk. theos.
 See verse 4 above.
 The "living God" is a term that occurs in the Tanakh for the God of Israel in contrast with the deities and idols of other nations that have no actual life (e.g., Isa 37:4, 17; 40:18-26; 45:20; Jer 10:10; 23:36).
 The "living God" is a favorite expression of Paul (Acts 14:15; Rom 9:26; 2Cor 3:3; 6:16; 1Tim 3:5; 4:10), occurring four times in this letter (also 9:14; 10:31; 12:22).

-13 But exhort yourselves according to each day, while this is called "Today," so that not one of you may be hardened by the deceitfulness of Sin.
+13 But exhort yourselves according to each day, while this is called "Today," so that not anyone of you may be hardened by the deceitfulness of Sin.

-But: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, except, on the other hand, otherwise. exhort: Grk. parakaleō, pres. mid., 2p-pl., (from para, "beside," and kaleō, "to call"), may mean (1) call to be at one's side; (2) hearten in time of trouble; or (3) encourage performance; urge, exhort, encourage.
+But: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand. exhort: Grk. parakaleō (from para, "beside," and kaleō, "to call"), pres. mid., 2p-pl.,, may mean (1) call to be at one's side; (2) hearten in time of trouble; or (3) encourage performance; urge, exhort, encourage.
 The third meaning applies here.
 In the LXX parakaleō is chiefly used for Heb. nacham (SH-5152), be moved to pity, console, comfort, have compassion, first in Genesis 24:67.
 The imperative mood expects compliance with the instruction.
 The present tense could represent either continuing a current behavior or starting the desired behavior.

 yourselves: pl. of Grk. heautou, reflexive pronoun of the third person; himself, herself.
 The plural would be "yourselves," but many versions translate the pronoun as "one another."
 The pronoun perhaps envisions the meeting of the congregation.
 Paul stresses the importance of both mutual fellowship and mutual accountability in the Body of Messiah.
 Such mutual exhortation and encouragement can strengthen a congregation against the schemes of the enemy to tempt members into sin.

 according to: Grk. kata, prep., lit. "according to."
 See verse 3 above.
-Many versions don't translate the preposition, but since it introduces a time reference then Thayer says "during" is appropriate. each: Grk. hekastos, adj., in reference to an individual person or thing; each, every, every one. day: Grk. hēmera.
+Many versions don't translate the preposition, but since it introduces a time reference then Thayer suggests "during" is appropriate.
+Here the preposition stresses conformity and then Paul supplies the manner. each: Grk. hekastos, adj., in reference to an individual person or thing; each, every, every one. day: Grk. hēmera.
 See verse 8 above.
-Paul is not enacting a rule for something that every disciple must do every day or be accused of sin for failure to perform it.
+Most versions ignore the preposition and translate the phrase as "every day."
+However, Paul is not enacting a rule for something that every disciple must do every single day of the year or be accused of sin for failure to perform it.
 Rather, "according to each day" is idiomatic for "as the need arises and is appropriate in the circumstances" (cf. Gal 6:10; Col 4:5).

 while: Grk. achri, adv., a function word signifying an interval between two points with focus on continuity, here of an extension in time; as far as, until, while. this: Grk. hos, relative pronoun but used here as a demonstrative pronoun.
 Bible versions omit translating the pronoun.
 The pronoun probably alludes to the present age. is called: Grk. kaleō, pres. pass., to call, and used here to mean to give a name or nickname to.
 Today: Grk. ho sēmeron.
 See verse 7 above.
 Paul points out the obvious.
 The past is behind us and the future is before us, and we are always living in "Today."
 The time reference may hint at applying the forty years in verse 9 above to the present circumstances.